Elastic N.V. (ESTC) is predicted to post EPS of 0.05 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Technical Analysis of Elastic N.V.
 (ESTC)

-Through scrutinizing the latest numbers posted by the [Elastic N.V., ESTC], it can be observed that its last 5-days Average volume of 1.32 million was better the volume of 1.25 million, it posted the year before.
-During the previous 9 days, stock’s Stochastic %D was recorded 69.30% While, its Average True Range was 2.67.
+If we take a close look at the recent performances of Elastic N.V.
+(NYSE: ESTC), its last 5-days Average volume was 1.56 million that shows progress from its year to date volume of 1.34 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 72.30% While, its Average True Range was 3.10.